Skip to content

 Office building master leases for coworking operators often include audit rights allowing the tenant to audit CAM once per year, with 30 to 60 days advance written notice, within 180 days to 2 years of receiving the annual reconciliation.
 Some institutional landlord leases include a sunset provision: if the tenant does not audit within 12 months of receiving the reconciliation, the right to dispute that year's charges is waived.
 This makes timely review critical.

-CAMAudit detected a Rule 7 base year error.
-How do I calculate the recovery amount?
+Rule 7 identifies a base year error.
+How do I calculate the exposure amount?

 Rule 7 errors (base year gross-up failures) require calculating the difference between the actual base year expenses and the correctly grossed-up base year expenses, then tracing the compounding effect through all subsequent escalation calculations.
 The year-one base year shortfall compounds across every subsequent year of the lease because all escalations flow from that baseline.
 This calculation is complex and CAMAudit provides the initial flag and estimated impact range, but quantifying the precise recovery typically requires working through the full escalation history with your financial advisor or legal counsel.